 What is an RFP?

-If your company is moving to a global payroll, looking to upgrade the global payroll model it already has, or just wants to replace its manual process with an automated platform, you are in the market for new payroll software that meets your unique needs.
+If your company is expanding and will require a global payroll, looking to upgrade the global payroll model it already has, or just wants to replace its manual process with an automated platform, you are in the market for new payroll software that meets your unique needs.

 One good way to procure the right technology is through a Request for Proposals (RFP).

 An RFP is a formal invitation to vendors for proposals based on your specific criteria.
 A good RFP contains a clear description of the problem you are trying to solve, your objectives for the project, and as much specific detail about the technology as possible.
 It also sets out a clear application process and evaluation criteria, reasonable deadlines, and a set of specific questions to help identify the vendor who offers the best match for your needs.